claus-codes/tutorials/README.md

 anotherPerson.name = 'Jane Doe';
 console.log(person.name); // "Jane Doe"
 ```
-The constant `anotherPerson` is assigned the value of `person`.
+Constant `anotherPerson` is assigned the value of `person`.
 When an object is used as a value, it's a *reference* to an *object instance*.

 When changing the `name` property of `anotherPerson`, the change occurs on the *object instance*, which is why the `name` property of `person` also changes.
 They are the *same object instance*.